Diganto007/sweet-routing-master-2/README.md

-# sweet-routing
+# Sweet-Routing
 # Version: 1.0
-# Author: AerhaamAcademy
+# Author: Diganto HD
-# Developed by Mamun Abdullah
+# Developed by Merazul Mustakim Diganto

 This is a sweetest, easiest and effective routing system for any kind of PHP project.
 Really helpful for new comer and those who love to know everything from it's birth.